 Whanganui Intermediate School puts on a full school production every two years (odd years) and a smaller production in even years.
-We have performed many well known productions with extremely large casts such as Hairspray, Joseph and the Amazing Technicolour Dreamcoat and Alice in Wonderland.
+We have performed many well known productions with extremely large casts such as Hairspray, Joseph and the Amazing Technicolour Dreamcoat, Alice in Wonderland and The Little Mermaid.

 Miss Armstrong runs the Boomwhackers musical group.
 Boomwhackers are lightweight, hollow, plastic tubes, tuned to musical pitches by length.
 They are played by hitting them against the floor or a hard surface and songs are created by playing them in sequence.

 Students learn how to play the boomwhackers as part of their music lessons and talented players can join the Boomwhackers performance group who have played as part of the arts festival.

 Teams of dancers from Whanganui Intermediate School take part in the SuperArts dance competition in Palmerston North.
 Miss Dent usually takes responsibility for organising this group.
 Students are expected to choreograph and perform two dances which fulfill the criteria for the year.

 Whanganui Intermediate School has an excellent school choir and won the Superarts choir competition in 2014.
 Practices are held during afternoon extension times.

 Our school Kapa Haka group performs at school functions and in the community.
 Practice sessions are usually held one afternoon a week.